 - Redevelopment to Existing Nodes and Corridors: There are various commercially and residentially zoned properties that are prime candidates for redevelopment, particularly along the University Avenue and Forest Avenue corridors.
 Plan DSM, the City's recently adopted Comprehensive Plan, aims to direct new growth and redevelopment to existing nodes and corridors while continuing to embrace the distinct character of Des Moines' neighborhoods.
 The Plan identifies two neighborhood nodes within the Zone: One at 30th Street and Forest Avenue, and one along University Avenue between 19th and 25th Streets.
-Within the last two years, the area within and just outside the Zone has seen a new 50-unit apartment complex, Forest Avenue Village, a 21,000-square-foot Gregory and Suzie Glazer Burt Boys & Girls Club, a 125-room Home2Suites hotel (under construction), the 17,000-square-foot Harkin Institute for Public Policy and Citizen Engagement (in design) and a MERGE Urban Development one-block mixed-use project (in design). - Capture University Market: Besides the vitality that a university community provides, employees, visitors and students also provide a strong market.
+Within the last two years, the area within and just outside the Zone has seen a new 50-unit apartment complex, Forest Avenue Village, a 21,000-square-foot Gregory and Suzie Glazer Burt Boys & Girls Club, a 125-room Home2Suites hotel (under construction) and 17,000-square-foot Harkin Institute for Public Policy and Citizen Engagement (in design). - Capture University Market: Besides the vitality that a university community provides, employees, visitors and students also provide a strong market.
 Taxable spending by the 1,080 Drake employees is estimated to be \$24.6 million annually.
 The 200,000+ visitors and 5,000 students spend an estimated \$50.8 million.
-In total, the University drives an estimated \$75.4 million in taxable spending. - Strengthening Social Capital: Plan DSM also promotes the diversity of Des Moines provided by the many cultural communities that have chosen to live here.
+The University adds \$1 million annually, for a total of approximately \$76.4 million in taxable spending. - Strengthening Social Capital: Plan DSM also promotes the diversity of Des Moines provided by the many cultural communities that have chosen to live here.
 The people living within the two Census Tracts within the Zones come from a variety of cultural and socioeconomic backgrounds.
 The community not only wants to maintain diversity, but celebrate it. - Potential Development Partners: City of Des Moines, Drake University, Home, Inc., Neighborhood Development Corporation, Neighborhood Finance Corporation.